 Procedurally speaking, the consular officer has less of an active role, and has no power to request a waiver on your behalf.
 Instead, the consular officer will tell you under which section of the law you are ineligible and advise you of whether a waiver is possible.
 Then you, or your attorney, will need to request the waiver through U.S. Citizenship and Immigration Services (USCIS).

 In most cases, Form I-601 is the one used for requesting an immigrant visa waiver.
-This form and instructions can be found on the USCIS website.
+(See How to Prepare Form I-601 to Request a Waiver of Inadmissibility.)

 Immigrant visa waivers must meet strict criteria or DHS will not approve them.
 If the consular officer told you that you need a waiver of ineligibility, you'd be wise to seek the assistance of a U.S.-based immigration attorney.